madhavi007/backend-developer-challenge/README.md

 # Back End Developer Challenge 2020 #

-Welcome to the Wise Publishing Back End Developer Challenge!

-### Your Goal

 #### First Task
 Your project is to develop an administration panel using Laravel that allows a user to save quotes from their favourite TV show to a MySQL database.